 - Our Friday Race Days invite all juniors to participate in racing at CBI in any of our fleets for both morning and afternoon sessions.
 This is an excellent opportunity for our Junior members to display their racing and sailing skills, enjoy some healthy competition, and strengthen their skills in a fun and supportive environment.
 Our Race Days are a chance to be part of a community of enthusiastic young racers, share experiences, and make lasting memories

 - Events hosted by CBI during JP or AP hours allow sailors to compete with members of other community boating programs in familiar settings and boats.

 - Travel regattas (3-4 per year) are an opportunity to represent CBI’s Junior Program in racing at another sailing center.
+Juniors are joined by our certified Junior Program Race Coach.
 Racing in these is a privilege and requires additional planning and preparation as outlined below.
-The CBITR also falls into this category.

 Due to limited resources, sailors will be chosen for regattas based on their dedication in practice, as well as for appropriate competition level.

 Regattas at CBI generally offer a lower-cost and lower stress way to enjoy racing outside of the regular Junior Program rhythm.
 Some are hosted by the Junior Program and include other invited guests and programs.
 Others are hosted by Tiller Club, our Adult Program racing group and the JP Race Team is invited to participate:

 - Community Cup is an invite regatta in our E420s and open to all JP Race Team members.
 This is a great event for newer Race Team sailors and interested parties alike.
 We invite other public sailing teams from Boston, Providence, Newport, Worcester and elsewhere.